-Refer to the Summer 2015 Dates & Deadlines calendar for the admission deadline, first day to register, class begin/end dates, etc.
+Refer to the Summer 2015 Dates & Deadlines calendar for class meeting and other important dates.

-The Summer consists of several "parts of term" (sessions).
-Visit our Parts of Term page to understand the differences.
+Our Summer term consists of several "parts of term."
+Visit Parts of Term to understand the differences.

-If you are taking a course for your own personal interest or benefit, then this step
+If you're taking a course for your own personal interest or benefit, then this step

 is not a great consideration for you.
-However, if you are taking a course here to
+However, if you're taking a course to apply

-to departmental web pages can be found in U of M's A-Z List.
+Departmental web page links can be found in U of M's A-Z List.

-Because you are not pursuing a degree at UM, you are applying for admission as a Non-Degree Seeking student.
-This means that, once admitted, you will not have to be advised by a UM advisor.
+Since you are not pursuing a degree here, apply for admission as Non-Degree Seeking.
+This means that, once admitted, you will not have to be advised by a U of M advisor.
 However, it also means that you cannot actually

 Your Transcript from Your Home Institution

-As a visiting student, you are not required to send us a copy of your transcript when
+As a visiting student, you aren't required to send us a copy of your transcript when

 you apply.
-However, the course or courses you want to take here may require proof
+However, any course you want to take here may require proof of your having

 will be mailed to you by Admissions).